bmdersleri/LisansUstu/README.md

 - [Using R for Time Series Analysis]
 - [Introduction of Panel Data]
 - [Recurrent Neural Network (RNN) in R]
+- [Granger Causality, Impulse Response, Variance Decomposition, and Forecasting in VAR using R]

 ### Türkçe Ders Videoları
 - [BMDerslerim]